reinhardh/dna_rs_coding/README.md

 Description of the scheme
 =========================

-We store the information on M fragments of length L. We index the fragments, and protect the index with $R$ parity bits.
+We store the information on M fragments of length L. We index the fragments, and protect the index with R parity bits.
 We propose the following scheme:

-- Map the information to K fragments of length L - \log(M)-R.
+- Map the information to K fragments of length L - log(M)-R.

 - Multiply the information with a pseudorandom sequence.

-- Split the information into K blocks of length L - \log(M)-R, and add extra blocks by encoding each row separately by using a Reed-Solomon code over the extension field 2^m.
+- Split the information into K blocks of length L - log(M)-R, and add extra blocks by encoding each row separately by using a Reed-Solomon code over the extension field 2^m.
 This results in M-K extra molecules.

 - Add a unique index in the middle of each fragment, along with parity bits protecting the index.